Tomcattwo/xwing_ai2/web/README.txt

 Elite Pilot Cards and Player Record Cards Layout courtesy of Justin Gan Playtesting by Recon Specialists - Patrick Patrick and Padre Additional Pilot Ability Cards by Dovi Anderson

+Flight Group Alpha - an Imperial Cooperative Campaign by Claes Sorrenson and Flight Group Alpha - OUTSTANDING work!
+A superb Imperial campaign game that takes you through the experience of the 1990's 'TIE Fighter' computer game by LucasArts (I LOVED that game!!)

 Ralph Berrett for years of work on the original X-Wing_AI code, and for making it so easy to modify, and for sharing it with the world for free.